 new beginnings through old world medicine

-Adela Nieves Martinez is a visual storyteller, traditional community health practitioner, and Carrier of the wisdom of the heart.
-The familial lineages she knows most deeply are her Boricua/Puerto Rican roots and Taino ancestry (and is learning more everyday), but her people are also from the Spanish and African diasporas.
-She has worked closely with Mexica, Aztec and Lakota traditions and is grateful to be included as ceremonial family.
+Adela Nieves Martinez is a visual storyteller, traditional community health practitioner, and Carrier of the Wisdom of the Heart.
+The familial lineages she knows most deeply are her Boricua/Puerto Rican roots and Taino Arawak ancestry (and is learning more everyday), but her people are also from the Spanish, Balkan Islands and West African diasporas.
+She has worked closely with Mexica, Meso-American, and Aztec traditions and is grateful to be included as ceremonial family.

 Adela (meaning Noble) was named by her kindhearted grandfather Melquiades.
 He asked if she could be named after his first love, the person he couldn’t be with but never forgot.
 Named after the strength of the unforgotten, it makes sense that her path ahead would be the honoring of relationships, and always connected to the heart.